• Home

 The directions state that you should clean the tub before removing the caulk, but I knew I was going to make a giant mess removing the caulk anyways, so I decided to tackle that first.

 To remove the caulk, I just used a sharp razor blade and ran it along either side of the caulk, then peeled it up.
+If you have a caulk removal tool, that will make the job a lot easier.
+A spackling knife can even help in a pinch!

 This sounds incredibly simple and quick, and it’s not difficult (at all!), but it will definitely require some elbow grease!
 I’d estimate that it took me about 40 minutes to remove all of the caulk around the bathtub.
 Just put on a good podcast and tell yourself that you’re getting your strength training workout in for the day.

 After sanding, rinse everything off and clean it again.
 You want the tub to be the cleanest you’ve ever seen it, because you don’t want to paint any dirt or hair into the bathtub.
 If you do, it’ll be stuck there forever!
+I recommend finishing up the cleaning by using some acetone and a tack cloth to remove any final traces of cleaner or dust from the tub.

 Allow the bathtub to fully dry before painting it (I wiped mine down with a towel once I finished cleaning to speed up the drying process).

-Step Two: Mix the Epoxy
+Step Four: Mix the Epoxy Bathtub Paint

 I kept the bathroom door closed while I worked, but of course some of the smell did escape to the rest of the house.
 We found that the best way to keep it from bothering us was to open the windows throughout the house and light a few candles.
 After about an hour or so, it wasn’t even noticeable!
 Even better?
-Do your painting first thing in the morning, then have the whole family head out for some errands – leave a couple of windows open while you’re gone and let the house air out.
+Do your painting first thing in the morning, then have the whole family head out for some errands.
+Leave a couple of windows open while you’re gone and let the house air out.

 You’ll probably notice that the mixture is much thinner than regular paint.
 The key is that you have to stir the epoxy for a minimum of two full minutes before you try to paint with it!
-The box isn’t specific about how long to stir for, and it technically doesn’t require any wait time before painting, but I found that stirring for a good 2-3 minutes was the best way to get the mixture to thicken up enough that it didn’t drip while I was painting.
+The box isn’t specific about how long to stir for, and it technically doesn’t require any wait time before painting, but I found that stirring for a good 2-3 minutes was the best way to get the mixture to thicken up enough that it didn’t leave drips while I was painting.
 Don’t skip this step!

 This is the part where, if you’re anything like me, you’ll start having panic attacks right before you start.